HomeTop HeadlinesPopular TV Comedian Dead at 78

 In a 2024 interview, Roman recalled Owens telling her that he observed her and found her quick wit interesting.
 She initially didn’t understand what he meant but said she “got hold of it later.”
 Roman also shared that the producers were looking for specific character types: “They needed one boy next door, one fat dumb man, one fat dumb woman,” she said.
 “Buck said, ‘I got your girl!
 She’s in Dallas!'”

 Roman joined the cast of “Hee Haw” for its first episode in June 1969, starting in background roles before advancing to speaking parts in popular segments like “The Culhanes,” “Truck Stop,” and “The Jug Band.”
-The show’s format had cast members gathering twice yearly to record 13 weeks’ worth of episodes each time.
+The show’s format had cast members gathering twice a year to record 13 weeks’ worth of episodes each time.

 Her tenure on the show was briefly interrupted when she was arrested for drug possession in March 1971.
 Roman later admitted to using marijuana, speed, LSD, and methamphetamine during this period.
 She received a four-year sentence in January 1972 but experienced a profound life change when she converted to Christianity in 1973.